lebrunthibault/lebrunthibault.github.io/content/post/book-review-head-first-design-patterns.md

 ### Composite

 > In a tree mixed structure with leaf nodes and containers, be able to interface them to handle any case with the same interface

+# 10. The state of things

+> Useful to structure multiple possible actions on an object having state
+>
+> Instead of checking the state of the object we isolate the actions in a class per state and kindof let the object do the work.

+### State machine

+- A state machine is composed of states and transitions between those states
+- Only certain transitions are allowed

+### The pattern

 # Other patterns